A DEEP DIVE INTO PPC AUDITS-INCOVER HIDDEN GEMS

 1. OVERLOOKING UNDERPERFORMING KEYWORDS

-It’s simple to disregard poorly performing keywords.
+It’s easy to disregard underperforming keywords.
 But keeping them in your campaign will burn through your budget.

 TIP: Check keyword performance regularly and disable or substitute poorly performing keywords with more targeted and profitable ones.